 This course introduces composition studies—its theory, research, scholarship and pedagogy—and the teaching of academic composition classes.
 Students will engage in both theoretical and practical approaches to teaching writing.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course should interest both practicing and prospective teachers of writing at middle, secondary and above, those interested in issues of literacy, and those who wish to gain practical tools for becoming better readers of other people's writing and their own.

 Textbook readings and presentations

 Course Requirements Checklist

-After reading the syllabus and Student Expectations, the student will then complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The capstone paper will be a culminating project in which students explore through research and reflection an area of interest in the field of composition studies.
-The paper is due by 11:59 p.m.
-(ET) on Sunday of Module/Week 7 (Outcome A)
+The capstone paper assignment will be a culminating project in which students explore through research and reflection an area of interest in the field of composition studies.
+It is recommended that the student use either APA or MLA documentation (depending on his/her discipline) and that the paper be between 3000-4000 words in length.
+(Outcome A)